Andrew White (presenter): Writing

-White was commissioned by AA Publishing to update some of the walks in their book 50 Walks in the Yorkshire Dales in 2013 and in the same year they commissioned him to write a completely new guide book for him home county of Yorkshire.
-The 90,000 word book was released in 2014 and was noted for being one of the few guide books to cover the whole of the county of Yorkshire – not just the popular places.
-He was commissioned to update the AA Guide to Yorkshire in 2015 which was published in 2016, and again in 2017 which was published in 2018.
+White was commissioned by AA Publishing to update some of the walks in their book 50 Walks in the Yorkshire Dales in 2013, and in the same year they commissioned him to write a new guide book for Yorkshire.
+The book was released in 2014.
+He was commissioned to update the AA Guide to Yorkshire in 2015, published in 2016, and again in 2017, published in 2018.